Centre for Analysis of Strategies and Technologies: Major publications

 In October, 2016, CAST released the second edition of the Russian-language book The Syrian Frontier edited by Maxim Shepovalenko.
 The book examines the history of Russia's relationship with Syria, and it details the conduct of Russia's military intervention in Syria beginning in September 2015.
 The second edition features a foreword by the Minister of Defense of the Russian Federation, Sergey Shoygu, and an afterword by the Russian Minister of Foreign Affairs, Sergey Lavrov.

 On December 21, 2016, CAST published the Russian-language book The Defense Industry and Military-Technical Cooperation with Foreign States of India.

 In 2017 the Centre published Turkish Military Machine: Strengths and Weaknesses.
 The book examines the Turkish defense industry, the defense budget, the Turkish officer class as a social institution, and its recent military history.

 CAST has also recently published two books, one in Russian and the other in English, on international Special Operations Forces.
-The first, Between War and Peace: Special Operations Forces is in Russian, and it provides a detailed description of the Special Operations Forces of the United States, the United Kingdom, France, Germany, Italy, Poland, Turkey, Israel, Iran, China, and Colombia.
+The first, Between War and Peace: Special Operations Forces is in Russian, and it provides a description of the Special Operations Forces of the United States, the United Kingdom, France, Germany, Italy, Poland, Turkey, Israel, Iran, China, and Colombia.
 It features a foreword from the Director of "Helicopters of Russia", and it is edited by Mikhail Barabanov.
-The second book, which will be released in 2017, is called Elite Warriors: Special Operations Forces From Around the World.
+The second book is called Elite Warriors: Special Operations Forces From Around the World.
 Edited by Ruslan Pukhov, director of CAST, and Dr. Christopher Marsh, professor of National Security and Strategic Studies at the US Army Command and General Staff College, Fort Leavenworth, Kansas, Elite Warriors is in English and it covers the special operations forces of Algeria, China, Colombia, France, Germany, Iran, Israel, Italy, Jordan, Poland, Russia, Singapore, Turkey, and Ukraine.